Hideki Tojo: Decision for war

 The Emperor summoned Tojo to the Imperial Palace one day before Tojo took office.
 After being informed of his appointment, Tojo was given one order from the Emperor: to make a policy review of what had been sanctioned by the Imperial Conferences.
 Despite being vocally on the side of war, Tojo nevertheless accepted the order and pledged to obey.
 According to Colonel Akiho Ishii, a member of the Army General Staff, the newly appointed prime minister showed a true sense of loyalty to the emperor performing the duty.
 For example, when Ishii received from Hirohito a communication saying the Army should drop the idea of stationing troops in China to counter the military operations of the Western powers, he wrote a reply for Tojo for his audience with the Emperor.
 Tojo then replied to Ishii: "If the Emperor said it should be so, then that's it for me.
 One cannot recite arguments to the Emperor.
 You may keep your finely phrased memorandum."
+On 2 November, Tojo and Chiefs of Staff Hajime Sugiyama and Osami Nagano reported to Hirohito that the review had been in vain.
+The Emperor then gave his consent to war.

+At the November 5 Gozen Kaigi, Tojo came to support Yoshimichi Hara's case for a temporary restraint in the attack to ensure a strong relationship with Germany and Italy.
+Hara had feared that an attack on the United States would be seen as a racial war by Germany, thus prompting it to align with United States and Britain due to a "common hatred of the yellow race."
+Tojo agreed with the need to avoid "being encircled by the Aryan race," and stated that "at any cost, we shall make sure that it will not end up becoming a racial war."